ajeetraina/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 As shown in the Docker Dashboard, the complete Docker image size is 1.86GB.

-Let’s streamline the build process by creating the following new `Dockerfile`:
+Let’s streamline the build process by leveraging the existing `Dockerfile` present in the repository:

 ```console
 FROM node:20 AS base